okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/event_hooks/index.md

 ## What Are Okta Event Hooks?

-Event hooks are outbound calls from Okta to your own custom code, triggered by the occurence of Okta system events related to your organization.
-They enable you to use these events as triggers for process flows within your own software systems.
+Event hooks are outbound calls from Okta to your own custom code that occur when specified events happen in your Okta org.
+When an event occurs, Okta makes a REST call to a URL you specify, sending information about the event.
+You can use these calls as triggers for process flows within your own software systems.

-You implement your custom code as a web service with an Internet-accessible endpoint.
+You need to implement your custom code for handling the calls from Okta.
+This needs to be a web service with an Internet-accessible endpoint.
 It's your responsibility to arrange hosting of your code on a system external to Okta.
 Okta defines the REST API contract for the HTTPS requests it sends to your custom code.

 The outbound call from Okta is called an event hook.
 Your code, which receives the call, is referred to as your external service.
 Event hooks are asynchronous calls, which means that the Okta process that triggered the event hook proceeds without waiting for any response from your code.

 ## Eligible System Log Events